-In the article below we will define non-alcoholic beer and explore the pros and cons of NA beer for recovering addicts.
+In the article below, Avenues Recovery, a leading addiction treatment center, defines non-alcoholic beer and explores the pros and cons of using non-alcoholic beer to quit drinking.

 Does Non-Alcoholic Beer Have Alcohol?

-According to Federal law, in order for beer - or any other alcoholic beverage – to be considered non-alcoholic, it must contain 0.5% or less of alcohol by volume (ABV).
-This results in a product with 1/10th of the alcohol in regular beer – meaning, you would have to drink 10 NA beers in order to reach the blood alcohol level achieved by drinking one regular beer.
-Many non-alcoholic beer brewers have refined and perfected their brewing process countless times, resulting in a “near beer” that mimics its alcoholic counterpart in smell, taste, and sensation almost perfectly.
+According to Federal law, for beer - or any other alcoholic beverage – to be considered non-alcoholic, it must contain 0.5% or less of alcohol by volume (ABV).
+This results in a product with 1/10th of the alcohol in regular beer – meaning, you would have to drink 10 NA beers to reach the blood alcohol level achieved by drinking one regular beer.
+Many non-alcoholic beer brewers, such as Heineken 0.0 have refined and perfected their brewing process countless times to make the best non-alcoholic beer, resulting in a “near beer” that mimics its alcoholic counterpart in smell, taste, and sensation almost perfectly.

 History of Non-Alcoholic Beer